jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 fewest number of resources.
 You should be spending the majority of your dedicated STEP1 study time focused on those three.

-That said, nearly all students pull from a few additional resources throughout their coursework.
+Beyond those, nearly all students pull from a few additional resources throughout their coursework.
 The following is a survey of resources.
 Choices depend on your weaknesses and learning style.

   [spaced repetition]: http://www.gwern.net/Spaced%20repetition

 ### [Firecracker](https://firecracker.me)  {#firecracker}

-* I probably spent half of my pre-boards time in medical school learning with Firecracker.
 * Flashcard software prepoplated with STEP1 material (a combination of First Aid, Goljan, etc.)
 * [Spaced repetition][spaced repetition] algorithm to optimize when to review what information
-* As you cover material (daily/weekly) you add it to the question pool (flag it)
+* As you cover material (daily) you add it to the question pool (flag it).
 * The "practice simulations" are very low quality; stick to Rx/Kaplan/UWorld
 * Learn the keyboard shortcuts (when you're doing a quiz, there's a little laptop icon on the bottom right)